How does The Wave work?

 So

-what I see in dispute is a 2 week period of time for the mining rights.
+what I see in dispute is a 2 week period of time for the naming rights.

 What I also know is Husky Stadium took the ball and ran with it,